aqualinkorg/aqualink-app/packages/api/ONBOARDING.md

 #### Existing issues with the migrations

 - In order for typeORM to understand that a view exists it needs to add it to a metadata table.
 However this caused some issues, so we didn't add it and it keeps trying to create the existing view `latest_data`.
-- Also if you need to change the schema of the view or perform changes on its dependent tables (`time_series`, `sources`), drop and recreate it based on the latest migration (`1623058289647-AddWeeklyAlertMetric.ts`)
+- Also if you need to change the schema of the view or perform changes on its dependent tables (`time_series`, `sources`), drop and recreate it based on the latest migration (`1669109147094-FixTypeorm.ts`).
+- In some cases automatically generated migrations may try to drop `IDX_time_series_metric_source_timestamp_DESC`.

 ### Firebase